Independent technology comparisons

 How did the authors use it in these studies?

-Cook et al. performed snRNA-seq on tissue sections adjacent to those used for the Xenium and CosMx analyses for their orthogonal validation.
 Wang et al. generated pseudobulk gene expression data from the tissue microarrays run on each platform, then compared this to bulk RNA-seq data from cancer (TCGA) and normal (GTEx) tissue samples that matched the cancer and tissue types used in the spatial imaging assays.

 What did they find?

-The Cook group found that Xenium data correlated well with snRNA-seq across the whole dynamic range, and also offered a greater dynamic range and increased sensitivity over CosMx (Figure 3, top panel).
+The Cook group found that Xenium data correlated well with snRNA-seq data across the whole dynamic range, and also offered a greater dynamic range and increased sensitivity over CosMx (Figure 6, top panel).
 In examining the CosMx data, the authors noted, "...a noticeable inflation of lowly expressed genes, contributing to its compressed dynamic range."

-Wang et al. highlighted good correlation between Xenium, MERSCOPE, and CosMx and bulk RNA-seq data (Figure 3, bottom panel).
+Wang et al. highlighted good correlation between Xenium, MERSCOPE, and CosMx and bulk RNA-seq data (Figure 6, bottom panel).
 Their data also demonstrated the same potential issue with low-expression transcripts, reporting, “...the presence of a characteristic upswing for CosMx, even when comparing to orthogonal data, further shows that there is a higher false positive rate for lower expression level genes in the CosMx data.”

 Wang et al. also made a point of comparing sensitivity between the panels.
 Specifically, they found that, “Xenium showed 2.6-fold higher median expression with the breast panels (10 μm) than MERSCOPE, and 13.6-fold higher median expression with the lung panels (5 μm).”
 Xenium performed even higher compared to CosMx, with Wang et al. stating that, “Xenium consistently showed higher expression levels on the same genes than CosMx in the tumor TMA, with the Xenium breast having 14.6-fold more counts than the CosMx multi-tissue data sets.
 The Xenium multi-tissue panel data showed a slightly smaller difference, with 12.3-fold higher expression on the same genes, while the lung panel, which was acquired closest in time following slicing, also displayed a median of 14.0-fold higher expression.”